open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 ### Terms

-- `Hosted` mode: deploy addons agents deployments outside the managed cluster.
+- `Hosted mode`: deploy addons agents deployments outside the managed cluster.
 - `Hosting cluster`: The cluster where the addons agents deployments runn.
+A Hosting cluster is a managed cluster of the hub, which is to host the addon agent to manage another managed cluster's addon.
+- `Addon deployer`: A person or a component responsible for deploying an addon.

 ### Constraints